ibm-cloud-docs/power-iaas/pricing.md

 * Snapshots: Storage snapshots (in GB)

-* Dedicated Hosts: Dedicated hosts in host units
+* Dedicated hosts: Dedicated hosts in host units

 In addition to hardware resources, the licensed operating systems and the associated workloads are metered along with virtual machine (VM) resources.
 For more information about the billing of VM resources, see [Operating systems](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud#pricing-operating-systems) and [Linux for SAP workloads](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud#linux-SAP-workload-types).